 - C. "Police liaison officer" is a peace officer who, pursuant to an agreement between the school district and a political subdivision or law enforcement agency, is assigned to a school building for all or a portion of the school day to provide law enforcement assistance and support to the building administration and to promote school safety, security, and positive relationships with students. - D. "Crisis team" means a group of persons, which may include teachers and non-teaching school personnel, selected by the building administrator in each school building who have received crisis intervention training and are responsible for becoming actively involved with resolving crisis.
-The building administrator or designee shall serve as the leader of the crisis team. - E The phrase "remove the student from school grounds" is the act of securing the person of a student with an IEP and escorting that student from the school building or school activity at which the student with an IEP is located. - F. "Emergency" means a situation in which immediate intervention is needed to protect a child or other individual from physical injury. - G. All other terms and phrases used in this policy shall be defined in accordance with applicable state and federal law or ordinary and customary usage.
+The building administrator or designee shall serve as the leader of the crisis team. - E. The phrase "remove the student from school grounds" is the act of securing the person of a student with an IEP and escorting that student from the school building or school activity at which the student with an IEP is located. - F. "Emergency" means a situation in which immediate intervention is necessary to protect a student or other individual from physical injury, emotional abuse due to verbal and nonverbal gestures, or to prevent severe property damage. - G. All other terms and phrases used in this policy shall be defined in accordance with applicable state and federal law or ordinary and customary usage.

 IV.
-REMOVAL OF STUDENTS WITH IEPS FROM SCHOOL GROUNDS
+REMOVAL OF STUDENTS WITH IEPs FROM SCHOOL GROUNDS